Skip to the content

 Reporting a Water Quality Concern

-Patrons are the eyes and ears in our Parks, and we welcome your help in protecting aquatic resources.
+Patrons are the eyes and ears in our Parks, and we encourage your help with protecting aquatic resources.
 Contact Montgomery Parks via the Water Quality Concerns Hotline at (301) 495-3582 if you see something unusual in one of our bodies of water, including an algal bloom, fish kill, or sediment pollution.

-You can also reference the Montgomery Parks Water Quality Concerns Hotline Guidance document in the ‘Resources’ tab on the right to learn more about reporting these concerns.
+You can also reference the Montgomery Parks Water Quality Concerns Hotline Guidance document in the Resources tab to learn more about reporting these concerns.

 For sewage leaks and water main break concerns, contact WSSC Emergency Services directly.